squirrellnonymous/AP2/DESIGN.md

 - **Mobile-first images**: 1024x760 wide images, crop to square on mobile only

 ## Big Picture Todo List

-1. Content Clean Up
-  - Replace "blank" with empty quotes `""`
-  - Code can check `if (item.answer === "" || !item.answer)` to disable items

 - **Note: Keep existing `leukocytes.yml` flashcard set untouched**

-2. Build New Parallel System
+Build New Parallel System
 - [ ] Build flashcard generator script for tag-based filtering
 - [ ] Generator creates new sets (e.g., `generated-leukocytes.yml`, `blood-components.yml`)
 - [ ] Update flashcard engine for wide images
 - [ ] Add mobile CSS cropping for flashcards
 - [ ] Test practical-2 with enabled/disabled states

-3. Make the practical more realistic
+Make the practical more realistic
 - [ ] last question is a two point extra credit
 - [ ] fourty questions plus one extra credit question
 - [ ] more than 41 items can exist in the yml file and we pull strategically to create a good mix of topics

-4. Let's consider an interface for students to submit question content (could be a github issue since I'm not sure I want a database... but maybe I want a database?)
+Let's consider an interface for students to submit question content (could be a github issue since I'm not sure I want a database... but maybe I want a database?)

-5. Work on the score and let students know by topic how they did... maybe suggest a set of flashcards just for them.
+Work on the score and let students know by topic how they did... maybe suggest a set of flashcards just for them.